The author has experience with creating websites and is knowledgeable about web hosts and web publishers.

 Unless you’re like me, in which case you’re dead set on using the most customizable theme there is for your first website without knowing a lick of PHP and learning everything through trial and error along the way.
 If that’s the case, we should both probably spend more time reading Hubs on how to be patient, but alas!

 Fortunately, many of the themes offered through web publishers are free.
-There is quite a lot of variety to be found by browsing themes submitted to publisher databases, but even more can be found through independent websitess.
+There is quite a lot of variety to be found by browsing themes submitted to publisher databases, but even more can be found through independent websites.
 I’ll link a few popular destinations below.
 Many of the most popular themes have both a free, standard version and a paid premium version.
-We’ll discuss those more in the next installment of this series, “How to Choose a WordPress Theme For Your Blog or Website."

 Now that we’ve covered the basics, let’s summarize the major differences between a web host and a web publisher.

 - Leases space on the internet for your website.

 - Provides you with a unique domain name (.com, .org, .net, etc.).

 - Does NOT (usually) come with a premade website.

 - Allows for an advanced level of customization.